hibtc/cpymad/doc/installation/troubleshooting.rst

     ImportError: libmadx.so: cannot open shared object file: No such file or directory

-Solution:
-You can pass the correct path to the setup script when building:
+This error occors if cpymad was linked against a dynamic library version of MAD-X that can not be found at runtime.
+Reasons may be that the MAD-X installation was moved or removed after building cpymad, or that ``RPATH`` was not set properly on the cpymad extension.
+You can fix the problem by specifying the correct ``RPATH`` to the setup script when building:

 .. code-block:: bash